spaulg/backbone.chromeStorageAdapter/README.md

-# chrome.storage API storage adapter
+# chrome.storage API Storage Adapter

 A storage adapter for backbone.js for storage of data with the chrome.storage API that Google have made specifically for Chrome browser plugins.